 As Perisher employees it is expected that you will always respect the local community and its surroundings.

-Some Perisher employees who request staff accommodation may be housed on-mountain, in either Perisher Valley or Smiggin Holes.
+Some Perisher employees may be housed on-mountain, in either Perisher Valley, Blue Cow Mountain or Smiggin Holes.
 An advantage of living on-mountain is the handy access you get to the slopes for work or play.

 There is a small supermarket located in the Perisher Valley Skitube building although they only offer limited supplies.
 We suggest you do a food shop in Jindabyne or Cooma before checking into your on-mountain accommodation.